Aaron-ElectricAI/JamfPro-XML/README.md

 This script will allow you to upload an XML file to a singular instance.
 This XML data can be for a profile or policy.

-### JamfPro - XML Uploader-Advanced.sh
+### Electric - AutomatedProvisioning.sh
 This script will allow you to configure a series of XML uploads by configuring a pseudo multi-dimensional array.
 Each array element needs to be a string containing the API endpoint to be acted upon and the URL of the raw XML data from GitHub.
 These 2 strings MUST be seperated by a , and contain no spaces.
-This script will also allow you to act upon a singular instance, or a CSV of many instances.

 * Any included scoping mechanisms (including smart groups with matching IDs) will need to be in place prior to creating policies/profiles via the scripts.
 The Advanced script can be configured to run those actions first by placing appropriate items first in the array and building dependancies from there.